mike-coutinho/Libft/README.md

 - Submitting unused files is not allowed.
 - Every `.c` file must compile with the flags: `-Wall -Wextra -Werror`.
 - Use the `ar` command to create the library; **libtool is forbidden**.
-- `libft.a` library must be at the root of your repository.
+- `libft.a` library must be at the root of the repository.

 <h2 align="center">Library Details</h2>